coppit/docker-filebot/README.md

 > ERROR: The container's filebot.sh is newer than the one in /config.
 >  Copying the new script to /config/filebot.sh.new.
->  Compare your filebot.sh and filebot.sh.new.
-Save filebot.sh to reset its timestamp,
+>  Compare your filebot.sh and filebot.sh.new, being sure to copy over the VERSION line.
->  then restart the container.
+>  Then restart the container.

 This happens because some bugfix or something went into `filebot.sh`.
 Rather than deleting your `filebot.sh` (and losing any hard work you put into it), the container will write `filebot.sh.new`.
 It's your job to merge the two files.
 You can delete `filebot.sh`.new when you're done.
-NOTE: You must save `filebot.sh`, even if you don't make any changes to it.
-This will reset the file's timestamp so that the container will know that you performed the merge.
+NOTE: You must increase the VERSION even if you make no other changes.
+This will let the container know that you performed the merge.
 It will then start normally.